lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 **Answer**: `C:\ProgramData\Local\Google\rebol-view-278-3-1.exe`, `C:\ProgramData\Local\Google\exemple.rb`

-## Conclusion
+## EOF

-With all this information we've come up with, we can confirm this is a true positive found by our IDS/IPS.
+With all this information we've come up with, we can confirm this is a true positive found by our IDS/IPS!
+Our next steps would be to begin remediating the observed affects of the intrusion, but that is outside the scope of this room.

 Tools used: Brim, VirusTotal, Wireshark